-Course name: Effective Communication-IMarks: 100
+Course name: Effective Communication-I

-- Describe the concepts and basics of communication in media. - Examine the types of oral and written communication in media. - Enhance listening skills at individual and organisational level. - Recognizing the types of reading, various aspects of language with its grammar and usage related to media. - Demonstrate types of thinking and presentation skills in media communication. - Describe the relevance of translation and interpretation in media and information technology.
+- Describe the concepts and basics of communication in media. - Examine the types of oral and written communication in media. - Enhance listening skills at individual and organisational level. - Recognizing the types of reading, various aspects of language with its grammar and usage related to media. - Demonstrate types of thinking and presentation skills in media communication.